Maintain the application in the foreground and activated it.

 Scan for malware (MS Windows)

-Today, especially on MS Windows systems, spyware and other malware is a big cause of many computer problems, including a slow computer.
+Nowadays, especially on MS Windows systems, spyware and other malware is a big cause of many computer problems, including a slow computer.

 Even if an antivirus scanner is installed on the computer, we recommend running a malware scan on the computer.
 Use the free version of Malwarebytes to scan your computer for malware.